-iOS 12: Siri shortcuts, group FaceTime and 'memoji' animoji of you
+iOS 12: Siri shortcuts, group FaceTime and 'Memoji' Animoji of you

 Search: You can now search for multiple search terms, people, and scenes.

-"For you" tab: You'll see recommendations for memories to revisit, suggestions to share photos with your key people and suggestions like apply loop to this photo.
+'For you' tab: You'll see recommendations for memories to revisit, suggestions to share photos with your key people and suggestions like apply loop to this photo.
 Photos share at full resolution out of your iCloud photo library.
-When a friend receives them, iOS 12 will search on their library (assuming they have an iPhone or iPad too), to suggest pics that they can share with you, too.
+When a friend receives them, iOS 12 will search their library (assuming they have an iPhone or iPad, too) to suggest pics that they can share with you, in return.

 AR is going to be big